|Class Meets: MWF 8:30 Studio D classroom, inside library||Lab Meets: Thursdays (8:15 am

-The 4 exams will be drawn from the Integrating Questions and the Review Questions at the end of each section.
-The exams will be take-home, closed-book exams.
+The 4 exam questions will be drawn from the Integrating Questions and the Review Questions at the end of each section.
+Exams are take-home, closed-book tests.
 The answers to the take-home questions are to be typed, and are due at the next class time.
 Exams are not to be turned in late unless you have made prior arrangements with me.
 Acceptable reasons for delay include: death in the family, personal illness requiring physicians care, etc. Unacceptable reasons include: intramurals, Homecoming, Patterson Court functions, other tests or exams, etc. Once you open the take-home exam file, you cannot use your book, notes, or any other source other than your personal memory.
-The

 Davidson has a special benefit for science students because you pay the same amount for courses without labs as you do for science courses with labs.
 This means you get more for your money by taking science courses than non-science courses.
 Economically, this course is a real bargain.
 It comes with a 3 hour laboratory absolutely free!
 However, it is not acceptable to miss this “free” lab since 25% of your grade is based upon lab.
 Lab will be discussed further weekly installments in the form of Word files.